-The Manor Preparatory School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2022 and the EYFS Statutory Framework 2021, has appropriate policies in place that are shared and understood by all members of the school community.
+The Manor Preparatory School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2023 and the EYFS Statutory Framework 2023, has appropriate policies in place that are shared and understood by all members of the school community.

-Pupils are not permitted to bring mobile phones to school, although pupils on the school buses and minibuses are permitted to have them for safety reasons (for example, to warn a parent that they are delayed on their journey home).
+Pupils are not permitted to bring mobile phones to school, although pupils on the school Joint Bus Service buses are permitted to have them for safety reasons (for example, to warn a parent that they are delayed on their journey home).
 They must be handed in to the School Office during the day and collected before the return coach/minibus journey.
-The Manor recognises that during the coach/minibus journey, children may have unlimited access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+The Manor recognises that during the coach /minibus journey, children may have unlimited access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means that some children may sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
-Children at The Manor are not permitted to use their phone during their school bus or minibus journey to mitigate this risk.
+To mitigate this risk, children from The Manor are sat at the front of JBS buses, where it is easier for them to be supervised.
+We tell the children not to use their mobile phones unless they are contacting a parent, and any concerns raised by JBS staff will be passed on to the Deputy Head Pastoral, to be followed up on by The Manor.